Knowledge, Attitude, and Practices regarding Obesity among Population of Urban (Douala) and Rural (Manjo) Areas in CameroonRead the full article

-International Journal of Chronic Diseases publishes original research articles, review articles, and clinical studies in all areas of chronic diseases.
+International Journal of Chronic Diseases publishes original research articles and review articles in all areas of chronic diseases.

 International Journal of Chronic Diseases maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.

 Medication Nonadherence and Associated Factors among Heart Failure Patients at University of Gondar Comprehensive Specialized Hospital, Northwest Ethiopia